JonnyWalker/cody-games/65c02Assembly/PacMan/ReadMe.md

 # How to Play

+Eat all the pills!

-Mova PacMan: WASD / Joystick
+Move PacMan: WASD / Joystick

 # Screenshot
 ![pacman.png](pacman.png)